SigNoz

 The provided code is functional, but exercise caution when copying and pasting it in its entirety.
 Incorrect configuration could result in the unintentional ingestion of a large volume of data.

-Other than the above explanation and the code comments, in a nutshell, what the this code does is:
+Other than the above explanation and the code comments, in a nutshell, what this code does is:

 Sends the parsable content of ENTIRE S3 bucket whenever the lambda function gets triggered.
 It gets triggered by the condition you set above.
 Let’s mention that again here.